slacker2/dev-in-rails-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby on Rails Web Development

 ## Introduction

-This project automates the setup of a development environment for working on Ruby on Rails itself.
-Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.
+This repo is branched from the Rails Core development box (https://github.com/rails/rails-dev-box).
+This project automates the setup of a development environment for working with Ruby on Rails.
+Use this virtual machine to create websites and such.

-Please note this virtual machine is not designed to be used for Rails application development.

 ## Requirements